chrisjdavie/leetcode_2025/to_revisit.md

 2025/04/21
 - Not solved yet, I got tied up in finding maxima and being confused

+2025/04/22
+- I got something very overcomplicated that worked, but I didn't think about it correctly.
+Classic working down a dead end.
+The Pythonic solution I came up with is nice though

 ----------------

 ### To revisit - coding details